adou600/IosContinuousIntegration/README.md

  - Fix the test, commit and push again and make sure the Jenkins returns to blue.
 ![Build history with failed build](https://dl.dropboxusercontent.com/u/664542/github-doc-images/build-history-failed.png) *Example of a build history on Jenkins, with 2 sussessful builds (#1 and #3) and 1 failed build (#2)*

-### Next steps

-Having a CI server for your project, you can now keep improving it incrementally...
-Sending emails in case of a broken build or configure authorizations to access Jenkins are widely used features on CI servers.

-Setting up a CI Server for a project is a very important step.
-But in order to benefit from it and make it last the distance, the tests have to remain stable and maintainable.
-You want to make sure that every broken build means: "the last commit broke something", and not: "the test failed but I believe everything works nevertheless because the tests are flaky".
-This is why using only the Xcode recorder to write your UI tests is not enough.
-Indeed, the generated code is very sensitive to the changes made in the user interface.
-A common pattern in testing helping avoid it is the [Page Object pattern](http://martinfowler.com/bliki/PageObject.html).
-The idea is to create an object which knows how to interact with the UI.
-This object is used by every test.
-The main advantage is clear: if the UI changes, the update needs to be done only to this object and all the test using this page (or this view for iOS) will benefit from the change.
-The Xcode test recorder can still be used to figure out how to interact with the UI, but the generated code needs then to move inside the corresponding Page Object.
-The following article can be a good starting point: https://rnorth.org/11/automated-ui-testing-in-xcode-7.
-Happy delivery, and keep automating!

 # References